ETIS Instructor Resources¶

 - Educational work should resemble professional engineering work.

-- Engineering accountability is the educational outcome, not the side effect.
+- Engineering accountability is the educational outcome, not a side effect.

-- Every semester should leave evidence for the next instructor.
+- Every offering should leave evidence for the next instructor.

 - Scale complexity, not accountability.

-- Rubrics should measure trustworthiness, not just task completion.
+- Rubrics should measure trustworthiness, not merely task completion.

 - Engineering work is not complete until it can be defended.